We are at a tipping point for transnational university cooperation in Europe.

 What is and should be the purpose of working across borders?
 Do current formats work in the new reality?
 What else may we need?
 How should we deal with present challenges and what does the future hold?

-These and more questions will be discussed at the EUA event on transnational university cooperation that will take place on 12 December (8.30-13.30) onsite at Blue Point, Boulevard Auguste Reyers 80, 1030 Brussels.
-In addition, it will be streamed.
-Registration deadline for the onsite event is 4 December 2022.
+These and more questions were discussed at the EUA event on transnational university cooperation that took place on 12 December (8.30-13.30) onsite at Blue Point, Boulevard Auguste Reyers 80, 1030 Brussels.
+In addition, it was streamed.

-This event will bring together university representatives, higher education and research stakeholders and European level policy makers to discuss and to inspire a reflection about the future taking account of current challenges and external developments.
+This event brought together university representatives, higher education and research stakeholders and European level policy makers to discuss and to inspire a reflection about the future taking account of current challenges and external developments.

 Over the past decade, the emergence of strategic partnerships and alliances has contributed to deepening cooperation while expanding it to new partners.
 In parallel, diverse forms of cooperation exist across bilateral student mobility, joint programmes, peer to peer research collaboration, small to large scale cooperation projects and much more.